NeuralCrop: Combining physics and machine learning for improved crop yield projections

-We select European wheat regions and the US Corn Belt over the period 2000-2019 to evaluate the performance of NeuralCrop under both normal and extreme climate conditions.
+We select European wheat regions and the US Corn Belt over the period 2000-2016 to evaluate the performance of NeuralCrop under both normal and extreme climate conditions.
 These two large-scale cropping regions are selected because of their long-term, high-quality eddy-covariance observations for fine-tuning, as well as annual subnational crop yield statistics for evaluation.
 Yield data used for evaluation are publicly available from the harmonized European Union subnational crop statistics dataset~\cite{ronchetti2024harmonized} and the USDA-NASS database, as described in Supplementary Information~\ref{sec:subnational_data} and~\ref{sec:county-level_data}.
-The objective is to assess whether NeuralCrop can reproduce not only interannual yield variability but also yield anomalies under various climate conditions.
-The yield simulations from the other five GGCMs (i.e., pDSSAT, EPIC-IIASA, LDNDC, ISAM, and PEPIC) are accessible from AgMIP GGCMI Phase 3, which provides historical yield simulations up to 2016.
+It's noted that these two datasets are the most reliable yield statistics from these regions but may not fully represent ground-truth yields, as they are subject to potential errors due to reporting inaccuracies.
+The yield simulations from the other 8 GGCMs, including ACEA \cite{mialyk2024water}, CROVER \cite{okada2015modeling}, EPIC-IIASA \cite{balkovivc2014global}, ISAM~\cite{song2013implementation}, LDNDC~\cite{haas2013landscapedndc}, LPJ-GUESS \cite{ma2022modeling}, PEPIC \cite{williams1989epic}, pDSSAT \cite{jones2003dssat}, and SIMPLACE-LINTUL5~\cite{enders2023simplace}, are accessible from AgMIP GGCMI Phase 3, providing historical yield simulations up to 2016.